VibeThemes/bp-social-connect/readme.txt

 = More Information =

-Visit the <a href="https://buddypress.org/">BuddyPress website</a> for documentation, support, and information on getting involved in the project and community.
+Visit the <a href="https://vibethemes.com/">VibeThemes</a> for documentation, support, and information on getting involved in the project.

 == Installation ==